 Foundation Fixes is the work between Investor Visible and ready to send.
 This phase bridges My Vault and the Raise Plan.
 It makes sure the deck will not create preventable objections before outreach scales.

-Path to first commit (78).
+Path to business-ready (78).

 Starting from Investor Visible.
 Updated as you and the Coach work.

-See how Coach memory works →Outreach Engine
+See how Coach memory works →Evidence Layer

 Foundation Fixes